nmdp-bioinformatics/gfe-db/README.md

 ```

 ## Description
-The `gfe-db` is an implementation of the paper [A Gene Feature Enumeration Approach For Describing HLA Allele Polymorphism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4674356/) to represent IPD-IMGT/HLA sequence data as GFE nodes and relationships using a Neo4j graph database.
+`gfe-db` is an implementation of the paper [A Gene Feature Enumeration Approach For Describing HLA Allele Polymorphism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4674356/) to represent IPD-IMGT/HLA sequence data as GFE nodes and relationships using a Neo4j graph database.
 This application deploys and configures AWS resources for the GFE database and an automated data pipeline for updates.

 <!-- TODO update schema image -->
 <br>